- Sonja de Klerk, Head of Quality, Environment & Sustainability

 Water saving initiatives have been implemented in many of Aurecon’s facilities.
 Some of these initiatives include:

 One planet.
 That’s all we have.
-Therefore we create a vibrant spirit of environmental care amongst our staff.
+We create a vibrant spirit of environmental care amongst our staff.
+Our people are encouraged to share their stories.
+In their own words, completely unedited, our staff tell it exactly how it is.